-The Board presently comprises 8 directors, 6 of whom, including the Chairman and Deputy Chairman, are non-executive directors and 2, the Managing Director and Executive Director, are executive directors.
+The Board presently comprises seven directors1, six of whom, including the Chairman and Deputy Chairman, are non-executive directors and one, the Company Secretary, is an executive director.

 The profiles of the directors are set out in the Annual Report.
 The profiles outline the skills, experience and expertise of each Board member, including the period of office held by each director.